menriquez/phpMvcBootstrapCRUD_App/readme.md

-*This is a examle to create a applition for CRUD by using MVC design pattern,  PDO extension, Jquery and Twitter Bootstrap. uisng JSON as data-interchange format for HTTP request and response.*
+*This is a example to create a modern web applition for CRUD operation by using MVC designï¿½pattern,ï¿½ï¿½PDO extension, Jquery and Twitter Bootstrap. uisng JSON asï¿½data-interchange format for HTTP request and response.*